Valtazar Bogišić

-Valtazar Bogišić (Валтазар Богишић; 20 December 1834 – 24 April 1908), also known as Baltazar Bogišić, was a Serbian jurist and a pioneer in sociology.
+Valtazar Bogišić (Валтазар Богишић; 20 December 1834 – 24 April 1908), also known as Baltazar and Baldo Bogišić, was a Serb jurist from Dubrovnik and a pioneer in sociology.

 In the domain of private law his most notable research was on family structure and the unique Montenegrin civil code of 1888.
 He is considered to be a pioneer in the sociology of law and sociological jurisprudence.
 He was also a follower of the German Historical School of law, and may be considered a transitional figure between the Historical School and sociological approaches to law.
 In 1902 Bogišić was elected president of the International Institute of Sociology in Paris.

 Early life

 Bogišić's family were prominent merchants in Cavtat, a small coastal town near Dubrovnik.
 His grandfather moved to Cavtat from nearby inland, from a village called Mrcine in Konavle where the Bogišić clan had lived for centuries after converting from Eastern Orthodoxy to Roman Catholicism in the 15th century.

 Bogišić was born in Cavtat on 20 December 1834.
 His mother died giving birth to his sister Marija, his only sibling, two years later.
 His father wanted him to continue his family business and thought that prolonged schooling would interfere with that.

 When he was four years old he was sent to a private girls' school, the only private school in town, because only six-year-olds could enter a public school.
 He later entered state accredited school which he left before graduating.
 Subsequently, when he was 11 he finished a two-year nautical school.
 He was four to five years younger than all other graduates.

 The most significant person in his childhood was his grandfather Valtazar Bogišić Senior.
 At the time he was already blind and told him a lot of folk stories as well as about his adventures on the sea, traveling, meeting important people like Miloš Obrenović, and authorized his grandson to run his errands and even simple court cases.
 In his last will his grandfather left Bogišić half of his estate.
 With no proper formal education, Bogišić was buying a lot of books.
 When his father didn't give him money he would get it from his grandfather.
 Among his favorites were the ones by Serbian reformer Vuk Stefanović Karadžić.
 Inspired by Vuk, his lifelong model, he started searching for and writing down Serbian folk poems.